agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 areas from social choice theory to the theory of the firm and price setting.

-Our textual analysis reveals Simon\'s conceptual centrality.
-Textual cluster 40, spanning roughly seventy years from 1950 onward, captures general discussions on rationality in economics.
-While early debates (1950s) focused on game theory and expected-utility theory [@schellingAbandonment1959; @ellsbergTheory1956;
-@marschakRational1950; @chernoffRational1954], by the 1970s \"bounded
-rationality\" became the cluster\'s most prevalent expression.
-By the 1990s, discussions of \"boundedly rational agents,\" \"unbounded rationality,\" and \"procedural rationality\" clearly positioned Simon\'s concepts as central to economic thought signaling a late but significant integration.[^26] This is corroborated by citation analysis as citations to Simon (1955) only rised very slowly in economics after its publications with peak citations happening in the post 2000s (@fig-rationality-paper-citations).
+Our textual analysis reveals Simon\'s conceptual centrality in some areas of economics.
+Textual cluster 11 about individual rationality in economics changed rapidly after the influence of Simon rised in the 1970s.
+While in the 1950s the discussion was structured by rationality terms ("rational", "empirical reality" or "irrationality"), by the 1970s and after \"bounded rationality\" became the cluster\'s most prevalent expression.
+By the 1990s, discussions of \"boundedly rational agents\" and \"procedural rationality\" clearly positioned Simon\'s concepts as central to economic thought signaling a late but significant integration.
+Not only did the way economists talked about rationality changed radically after the introduction of Simon's ideas, but these discussoins became also more prevalent overall.
+While in the 1950s 5.76
+% of all sentences belong to the topic this share increased to 7.85% in the 1980s.
+This is corroborated by citation analysis as citations to Simon (1955) only rised very slowly in economics after its publications with peak citations happening in the post 2000s (@fig-rationality-paper-citations).

+However, Simon's influence remain relatively limited overall.
+Textual cluster 11 peak in the 1990s with 9.56% of all sentence belonging to this topic, down to 7.43% in the early 2000s.
+Indeed, while Simon's bounded rationality remain conceptually in parts of economics, there was a larger shift that happened and reshaped how economists approached rationality.
+Progressively after the 1980s, cluster 11 relative importance decreases in favor of more specialized clusters also about individual rationality.
+Cluster 5 and 15 about expected utility theory, risk and ambiguity.
+Cluster 6 and 7 about intertemporal behavior and other-regarding behavior.
+All these clusters become increasingly important in the 1980s with most being individually bigger than cluster 11 in share of sentences.
+While they do integrate bounded rationality ideas, they do so by using "new" behavioral economics concepts ranging from prospect theory for risk to the paradigmatic experimental results of the ultimatum game [@gualaParadigmatic2008].

-However, this conceptual influence did not translate into stable research communities.
-Bibliometrically, we find only small, unstable clusters formed around Simon\'s work.
-From 1960--1967, his ideas appeared in operations research circles (cl_5) and organizational theory critiques of profit maximization.
-Simon his more generally associated with other researcher critical perfect rationality like
-@winterSatisficing1971, which applies satisficing to firm behavior, and
-@cyertCompetition1969.
-A related strand is @leibensteinAllocative1966
-on "X-efficiency," which challenges economics' focus on allocative efficiency.
+More generally, Simon's conceptual influence speardeaded by bounded rationality did not translate into stable research communities.
+Bibliometrically, only small, unstable clusters formed around Simon\'s work.
+In the 1960s and early 1970s, his ideas appeared in operations research circles (*Firm Behavior and Planning*) and organizational theory critiques of profit maximization (*Organizational Efficiency and Firm Theory*).
+Simon his more generally associated with other researcher critical perfect rationality like @winterSatisficing1971, which applies satisficing to firm behavior, and @cyertCompetition1969.
+A related strand is @leibensteinAllocative1966 on "X-efficiency," which challenges economics' focus on allocative efficiency.
 Together, Simon, Winter, Cyert (with George), and Leibenstein form a diverse critique of how rationality---especially through profit maximization---is employed in economics, from an organizational theory perspective.
-After 1969--1976, this stream landed in a smaller, short-lived community (cl_175).
-References to Simon and critiques of profit maximization then remain scattered, moving through several small communities (cl_182, cl_251, cl_300, cl_328).
-While Simon\'s influence in economics was enduring, it remains marginal.
+After 1969--1976, this stream landed in a smaller, short-lived community and references to Simon and critiques of profit maximization then remain scattered, moving through several small communities (e.g, cl_761, cl_251, *Welfare Economics and Public Finance*, *Evolutionary Economic Theory*).
+While Simon\'s influence in economics was enduring, it remains marginal as a structuring force.

-In the 1977--1984 period, Simon\'s work was absorbed into a large
-\"Behavioral Economics and Choice Theory\" cluster alongside Kahneman\'s prospect theory.
-A similar phenomena can be observed in the textual analysis as the textual cluster 40 commented earlier.
-The cluster becomes increasingly populated by "new" behavioral economists (Matthew Rabin, Daniel Kahneman or Robert Sugden) and now includes critical comparison of "new" behavioral economics with other approaches such as the one formulated by Nathan Berg and Berg Gigerenzer [@bergAs-if2010] who criticize the tameness of "new" behavioral economcis models.
+Like with textual clusters, the bibliometric analysis reveal a larger shift that absorb Simon's legacy.
+In the 1979--1987 period, most clusters citing Simon became part of a large \"Behavioral Decision Theory\" cluster alongside Kahneman and Tversky.
+Contrary to Simon's, the Heuristics and Biases research program of Kahneman, Tversky and other "new" behavioral economists lead to multiple stable clusters that form well identified and large research communities.
+A main "Behavioral Decision Theory" stable cluster in the 1980s made of the early "new" behavioral ecomists (Kahneman, Tversky, Richard Thaler, George Loewenstein

 The crystallization of a distinct \"Behavioral Decision Theory\" around Kahneman and Tversky\'s contributions signal the beginning of an